Better-Planet-Laboratory/climatepayouts/README.md

 ## Citation

-If you use this dataset, please cite:
+If you use this dataset, please cite the DOI assigned to it from where you download it:

+The general citation prior to DOI assignment was:

 ```
 Mehrabi, Z., and Braich., B. 2025.
 Climate payouts.
 Better Planet Laboratory.